KEY TAKEAWAYS

 In addition to exclusions, visitor insurance policies also come with certain limitations such as coverage limits, waiting periods, restrictions on specific health conditions, or limitations when it comes to partner hospitals that restrict the scope of coverage.

 • Coverage limits: There are often maximum amounts the insurance will pay for a covered medical service.
 Coverage limits can range from $150,000 in the case of Manulife to $500,000 in the case of Allianz or Tugo.
-Companies like RIMI-Secure Travel and MSH International offer coverage as high as $1,000,000.
+Some of the best visitor insurance companies in Canada, like RIMI-Secure Travel and MSH, offer coverage as high as $1,000,000.
 Once this limit is reached, the visitor must cover any additional costs

 • Restrictions on specific ailments: Policies may limit coverage for certain conditions or treatments, particularly if they are deemed high-risk or require specialized care